Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 # 5 FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS

-For the management of its CA infrastructure, Actalis makes use of the data center servi¬ces provided by its holding company, Aruba S.p.A., who takes responsibility for the housing, Internet con¬nectivity, physical and network secu-rity of all Actalis’ systems.
+For the management of its CA infrastructure, Actalis makes use of the data center services provided by its holding company, Aruba S.p.A., who takes responsibility for the housing, Internet connectivity, physical and network secu-rity of all Actalis’ systems.
 The data center service provided is ISO/IEC 27001 certified.

 ## 5.1	Physical controls
 ### 5.1.1	Site location and construction